 Craft Beer University offers comprehensive BJCP Entrance Exam and BJCP Judging (tasting) Exam prep courses.
 These two online courses provide aspiring beer judges an 8-week series of live, interactive, two-hour weekly webinars designed to assist in effectively studying to pass and achieve high marks on the Beer Judge Certification Program (BJCP) Examinations.
 These courses are also designed to assist in learning about craft beer styles, improve homebrewing skills, and to learn how to effectively evaluate craft beer.
 All instructors are experienced BJCP certified judges and professional educators—culling experiences from public/private educational and professional coaching institutions.

-To begin your Cicerone® certification, you must start with this exam.
-This course requires, “competent knowledge of beer storage and service issues, as well as modest knowledge of currently popular beer styles and culture, and basic familiarity with beer tasting and flavors as well as brewing process and ingredients.”
+To begin your Cicerone® certification, you must start with this exam, which confirms “competent knowledge of beer storage and service issues, as well as modest knowledge of currently popular beer styles and culture, and basic familiarity with beer tasting and flavors as well as brewing process and ingredients.”
 Run by Ray Daniels, author of Designing Great Beers, this certification program has three stages; Certified Beer Server, Cicerone, and Master Cicerone.
 The word Cicerone (pronounced sis-uh-rohn) has been chosen to designate those with proven expertise in selecting, acquiring and serving today’s wide range of beers.
-For more information see CraftBeer.com post on: “Cicerone’s are Experts at What?“
+For more information see CraftBeer.com’s: “Cicerone’s are Experts at What?“

-The ABG offers two courses; the Craft Brewers Apprenticeship (CBA) and the Intensive Brewing Science and Engineering Course.
+The American Brewers Guild offers two courses; the Craft Brewers Apprenticeship (CBA) and the Intensive Brewing Science and Engineering Course.
 These courses are taught though a mix of web-based classes, text books, videos and at home lab experiments.
 Completion of these courses requires one week onsite at a working brewpub and, for the CBA participants, a five-week apprenticeship at a brewery.